Particular/docs.particular.net/nservicebus/pipeline/features.md

  - samples/startup-shutdown-sequence
 ---

-While NServiceBus provides interfaces to plug in code at certain steps in the life-cycle, Features offer a more complete approach to write and distribute custom extensions.
+While NServiceBus provides interfaces to plug in code at certain steps in the lifecycle, Features offer a more complete approach to write and distribute custom extensions.

 Features allow: